XaviArnaus/pyxavi/README.md

 A class to perform some actions over URLs.
 At this point:
 - Clean the URL based on given parameters
 - Validate URLs
+- Discover the Feed URL from a given site URL

 ## The `MastodonHelper` module